Emergency Dentist — Grand Prairie, TX

 Fast & Pain-Relieving Emergency Treatment

 Our team understands that accidents happen, and sometimes, they concern the teeth.
 That’s why we welcome dental emergency walk-ins and always strive to be there whenever you need us most.
 We also offer nitrous oxide sedation to help you feel more comfortable while you’re receiving treatment.
 To schedule an emergency visit or get over-the-phone first-aid guidance in your time of need, contact our dental office today for emergency dentistry in Grand Prairie, TX!

-Why Choose Care 32 Dental for Emergency Dentistry?
+Why Choose Care 32 Dental of Grand Prairie for Emergency Dentistry?

 - In-Network with Nearly All PPO Plans